Kaiseryang1224/Mobile-App-Behaviour-Prediction/README.md

-# Logistic-Regression-for-App-User-Churn-Prediction
+# Mobile App Behaviour Prediction
-This is to create a logistic regression model to predict app user churn rate.
-It includes EDA, data processing, model building and validation, feature selection. .
+This is to create a repos for mobile app behaviour prediction: churn and enrollment.

+Logistic regression models are created to predict app user churn rate and enrollment, respectively.
+It includes EDA, data processing, model building and validation, feature selection.